-Demelza House in Kent is a residential hospice for children which offers short break (respite) care for children, young people and their families.
+Demelza House in Kent is a residential hospice for children that offers short break (respite) care for children, young people and their families.

-Demelza-House provides a team of specialist children’s nurses for over 150 children in East Sussex, South West Kent and South London with life-threatening and life-limiting illness.
-The specialist nurses to go into the family home to care for the child and give Mum and Dad a much needed break.
+Demelza House provides a team of specialist children’s nurses for over 150 children in East Sussex, South West Kent and South London with life-threatening and life-limiting illnesses.
+The specialist nurses to go into the family home to care for the child and give Mum and Dad a much-needed break.

-“Truly inspirational children who despite their complex illnesses always had smiles on their faces, one of these was a gorgeous little girl Teri-Ann touched my heart.
-Teri-Ann sadly died aged just 14 years old.”
-Raquel adds “This is why Demelza House touches my heart.”
+“Truly inspirational children who, despite their complex illnesses, always had smiles on their faces.
+One of these was a gorgeous little girl called Teri-Ann who sadly died aged just 14 years old.”
+Raquel adds, “This is why Demelza House touches my heart.”

 The Eilidh Brown Memorial Fund